neondatabase/website/content/docs/connect/cold-starts.md

 ### Automate compute startup via a scheduled connection

 If your database usage follows predictable patterns, consider scheduling compute instances to start just before peak usage periods to avoid timeouts or failures on the initial connection.
-This can be achieved using various tools, such as Cron Jobs in Unix-based systems, as in the following example:
+This can be achieved using various tools, such as Cron Jobs in Unix-based systems.
+The following example shows how to set up a Cron job that connects to your Neon database via `psql`, but you can also achieve the same result by running the Neon [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API.

 1. Create a shell script called `db_connect.sh` that connects to your database.
 Here's an example in which we use the `psql` command line tool to connect to the database.
 Replace `<connection_string>` with your Neon connection string: